superorc/my-scripts/README.md

-Compact all VHDX fiels  in dir tested on Windows8.1 and Server2012
+Compact all VHDX files in dir
+tested on Windows8.1 and Server2012